Pool Pump Running But Not Pulling Water: 5 Causes to Check

 Two quick checks:

-- Look through the clear pump basket lid, if the basket is empty or has only a small amount of water, the pump is not pulling water.
+1. Look through the clear pump basket lid, if the basket is empty or has only a small amount of water, the pump isn’t pulling water.

-- Read the pressure gauge, normal pool pump operating pressure is 8-25 PSI depending on the system.
-A pressure gauge reading near zero while the pump runs indicates the pump has not primed and is not moving water.
+2. Read the pressure gauge, normal pool pump operating pressure is 8-25 PSI depending on the system.
+A pressure gauge reading near zero while the pump runs indicates the pump hasn’t primed and isn’t moving water.

 If the basket is full and pressure is in normal range but flow feels weak, that’s a different problem: dirty filter or partially closed valve.
 This guide covers the specific problem where the pump is running but the basket is empty and pressure gauge is at or near zero.
 We recommend working through the five causes below in order before calling a technician.